 We are not permitted to market AKB-9778 in the United States until we receive approval of an NDA from the FDA, or in any foreign countries until we receive the requisite approval from such countries.
-As a condition to submitting an NDA to the FDA for AKB-9778 regarding its ability to treat patients with DR, we must complete our ongoing clinical trials, Phase 3 trials, and any additional nonclinical studies or clinical trials required by the FDA.
+As a condition to submitting an NDA to the FDA for AKB-9778 regarding its ability to treat patients with DR, we must complete our ongoing clinical trials, Phase 3 trials, and any additional non-clinical studies or clinical trials required by the FDA.
 To date, we have only completed a Phase 2 clinical trial for AKB-9778 and five other early stage trials.
 AKB-9778 may not be successful in clinical trials or receive regulatory approval.
 Further, AKB-9778 may not receive regulatory approval even if it is successful in clinical trials.
 Obtaining approval of an NDA is a complex, lengthy, expensive and uncertain process that typically takes many years following the commencement of clinical trials and depends upon numerous factors, including the substantial discretion of the regulatory authorities.
 In addition, the policies or regulations, or the type and amount of clinical data necessary to gain approval, may change during the course of a product candidate's clinical development and may vary among jurisdictions.
-Our development activities could be harmed or delayed by a partial shutdown of the U.S. government, including the FDA.
-We have not obtained regulatory approval of AKB-9778 for many product candidate and it is possible that AKB-9778 will never obtain regulatory approval.
+We have not obtained regulatory approval for any product candidate and it is possible that AKB-9778 will never obtain regulatory approval.
 The FDA may delay, limit or deny approval of AKB-9778 for many reasons, including, among others:

-- we may not be able to demonstrate that AKB-9778 is safe and effective in treating patients with DR to the satisfaction of the FDA; - the results of our clinical trials may not meet the level of statistical or clinical significance required by the FDA for marketing approval; - the FDA may disagree with the number, design, size, conduct or implementation of our clinical trials; - the FDA may not approve the formulation, labeling or specifications of AKB-9778; - the FDA may require that we conduct additional clinical trials; - the contract research organizations, or CROs, or the clinical investigators that we retain to conduct our clinical trials may take actions outside of our control that materially adversely impact our clinical trials; - we, our CROs or clinical investigators may fail to perform in accordance with the FDA's good clinical practice, or GCP, requirements; - the FDA may disagree with our interpretation of data from our preclinical studies and clinical trials;
+- we may not be able to demonstrate that AKB-9778 is safe and effective in treating patients with DR to the satisfaction of the FDA; - the results of our clinical trials may not meet the level of statistical or clinical significance required by the FDA for marketing approval; - the FDA may disagree with the number, design, size, conduct or implementation of our clinical trials; - the FDA may not approve the formulation, labeling or specifications of AKB-9778; - the FDA may require that we conduct additional clinical trials; - the contract research organizations, or CROs, that we retain to conduct our clinical trials may take actions outside of our control that materially adversely impact our clinical trials;

-- the FDA may find deficiencies with the manufacturing processes or facilities of third-party manufacturers with which we contract; or - the policies or regulations of the FDA may significantly change in a manner that renders our clinical data insufficient for approval or may require that we amend or submit new clinical protocols.
+- we may fail to perform in accordance with the FDA's good clinical practice, or GCP, requirements; - the FDA may disagree with our interpretation of data from our preclinical studies and clinical trials; - the FDA may find deficiencies with the manufacturing processes or facilities of third-party manufacturers with which we contract; or - the policies or regulations of the FDA may significantly change in a manner that renders our clinical data insufficient for approval, or requiring that we amend or submit new clinical protocols.